matthewg42/winda/README.md

 The command may also take an optional [--direction-split] argument, which will split the output by wind direction.

+The command may also take an optional [--2] argument which will tell winda to take data from the second windspeed device.

 #### Examples

     winda average
+    winda average --2
     winda average --direction-split
     winda average --date 150601
     winda average --from 150601 --to 150701 --dir